For over six months I was very sick by my standards.

 So in essence you can do whatever you want.
 Apart of causing suffering of course.

-The “false self” or ego says that you need to amass money, power and influence to stay safe and survive also at the expense of others.
+Meanwhile the “false self” or ego says that you need to amass money, power and influence to stay safe and survive also at the expense of others.

 It’s easy to say but harder to practice.
 As an individual I’m still not yet fully there.